Information Sharing and Analysis Organization

 Since one of the purposes of an ISAO is to engage with the NCCIC, EnergySec has also begun having representatives visit the NCCIC in order to stay up-to-date on the threats facing our industry, as well as to ensure that our information sharing program is coordinated with and includes the most relevant information possible, all in an effort to help our members improve their security programs.

-EnergySec has served in an ISAO-like role since its inception, and is participating in the ISAO process to ensure we can continue to serve our members in that capacity as the role becomes more formal and better organized.
-For more information on our ISAO efforts, contact us at firstname.lastname@example.org, or call us at (503) 905-2920 (option 4), or click here for more information on why join an ISAO focused on the electric sector.
+EnergySec has served in an ISAO-like role since its inception, and in October, 2017, became one of the first registered ISAOs, and also the first registered ISAO focused on the energy sector.
+EnergySec is participating in the ISAO process to ensure we can continue to serve our members in that capacity as the role becomes more formal and better organized.
+For more information on our ISAO efforts, contact us at email@example.com, or call us at (503) 905-2920 (option 4), or click here for more information on why to join an ISAO focused on the electric sector.